genixpro/kwola/README.md

 Please go to this url: https://www.ffmpeg.org/download.html to get instructions on how to install ffmpeg.

+On macOS, if you have Homebrew installed (https://brew.sh/) then you can install Ffmpeg easily with:

+`[user@localhost]$ brew install ffmpeg`

 6) [linux / macOS] C & C++ Compiler

 You need to install a c++ compiler, as it is used by some of the Python dependencies to compile highly